What does your inner voice say to you?

 Once I accepted my own imperfections and owned my true worthiness, I was able to see that I had big dreams.
 Dreams that could actually come true.
 A vision to change the world by supporting other women who were also holding back on their big dreams because they don't feel good enough or because something is just keeping them stuck.

-Kelly Covert is an inner voice coach with a passion for helping visionary women believe and achieve their big vision by connecting deeply with the wisdom that is inside of them all while owning their worthiness each and every day.
-Through her intuitive, heart-centered approach she helps women awaken to their true power as creators and world-changers.
+Kelly Covert is an inner voice coach with a passion for helping women believe and achieve their big vision by connecting deeply with the wisdom that is inside of them all while owning their worthiness each and every day.
+Through her intuitive, heart-centered coaching she helps women awaken to their true power as creators and world-changers.

 You can learn more and connect with Kelly at www.kellycovert.com.